SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 In many parts of Oman one can still find remainings of life before technology.
 In the old village of Ibra, we learned about have traditionally small villages were built.
-There are also many forts throughout Oman: Nizwa (the old capital) has the Nizwa Fort and a beautiful old city.
+There are also many forts throughout Oman, such as in Nizwa (the old capital, it also has a beautiful old city) or Bahla.

 {{ ri(
     path="birkat-al-mouz-ruins.jpg",
     caption="Ruins in Birkat al Mouz, close to Nizwa" ) }}

-But there are also forts in Bahla, Sohar, and many others.

 {{ ri(
     path="city-bahla.jpg",